How to Play Gin Rummy: Card Game Rules & Interactive Tutorial

-Gin Rummy is a two-player "draw and discard" game.
+Gin Rummy is a two-player "draw and discard" card game.
 The players make choices with the goal of accumulating their cards into "melds."

 A meld is a group of 3 or more cards that belong together.
 There are two types of melds, "sets" and "runs."
 Cards in sets have the same rank.
 Cards in runs have the same suit, with cards ranked in consecutive order.